mgaitan/pytest-portion/README.rst

     :alt: See Build Status on Travis CI

-Select a portion of the collected tests, so you can run diferents parts of your test suite in differents instances to balance the number of test run on each one.
+Select a portion of the collected tests, so you can run differents parts of your test suite in differents instances to scale horizontally.

 Use case
 --------